What is sexual harassment?

 • requests for sex

-• sexually explicit emails, text messages, images or posts on social media, messaging or online platforms.
+• sexually explicit emails, text messages, images or posts on social media, messaging or online platforms

 Any of these behaviours is sexual harassment.
 All are unacceptable.

-Sexual harassment may be directed at an individual or a group.
 Someone might also be harmed by sexual harassment in an indirect way.
-This could happen if they are unwillingly exposed to:
+For example, this could happen if they are exposed to:

 Victorian Equal Opportunity and Human Rights Commission (VEOHRC)